With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreSalem Health Psychiatric Medicine Center is a mental health treatment center in Salem, Oregon, located at 1127 Oak Street Se, part of the 97309 zip code.
 Salem Health Psychiatric Medicine Center provides hospital inpatient treatment.
-Salem Health Psychiatric Medicine Center also offers behavior modification, activity therapy and dialectical behavior therapy to young adults, adults and seniors 65 or older.
+Salem Health Psychiatric Medicine Center also offers group therapy, dialectical behavior therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
 Salem Health Psychiatric Medicine Center supports people with serious mental illness.
-Salem Health Psychiatric Medicine Center also provides chronic disease/illness management, integrated primary care services and diet and exercise counseling.
+Salem Health Psychiatric Medicine Center also provides diet and exercise counseling, illness management and recovery and case management.

 Learn MoreMarion County Health Department Childrens Behavioral Health is a mental health treatment center in Salem, OR, located at 3867 Wolverine Street Ne, Building F, 97305 zip code area.
 Marion County Health Department Childrens Behavioral Health provides outpatient treatment.
-Marion County Health Department Childrens Behavioral Health offers cognitive behavioral therapy, dialectical behavior therapy and individual psychotherapy to children / adolescents and young adults.
+Marion County Health Department Childrens Behavioral Health offers cognitive behavioral therapy, trauma therapy and activity therapy to young adults and children / adolescents.
 Marion County Health Department Childrens Behavioral Health also supports children/adolescents with serious emotional disturbance and transitional age young adults.
 Additional services at Marion County Health Department Childrens Behavioral Health consist of case management, family psychoeducation and intensive case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.